-The entire molting process is actually comprised of several stages, which includes preparing for the molt, the actual shedding of the exoskelton, the hardening of the exoskeleton and a recovery period.
-The shedding of the old skeleton does not take very long, but the stages that proceed and follow the shedding often take a while to complete, and these are stressful and critical stages as well.
+The entire molting process for hermit crabs is actually comprised of several stages, which include preparing for the molt, the actual shedding of the exoskeleton, the hardening of the exoskeleton and a recovery period.
+The shedding of the old skeleton does not take very long, but the stages that precede and follow the shedding often take a while to complete, and these are stressful and critical stages as well.

 Hard as it is to not know what is going on with your crab once it has buried itself, it's best to leave a hermit crab alone and let nature take its course during molting.
-Check on him from time to time by looking at him but don't pick him or or try to help him with his molt.
-Hermit crabs have molted in a natural habitat for a long time and they know what they're doing!
-In addition, pulling on its body could cause significant damage and result in the loss of appendages.
+Check on the crab from time to time by looking at it, but don't pick it up or try to help it with its molt.
+Hermit crabs have molted in a natural habitat for a long time and they know what they're doing, In addition, pulling on its body could cause significant damage and result in the loss of appendages.

 Signs of Impending Molting

-Your crab is digging: A healthy crab that is suddenly digging is an indicator that molting might be imminent.
+- Your crab is digging: A healthy crab that is suddenly digging is an indicator that molting might be imminent.
 However, first check your thermometer and humidity gauge.
-If a tank is too warm, cold or dry, your crab cold be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.
+If a tank is too warm, cold, or dry, your crab could be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.

-Your crab is eating a lot: Molting hermit crabs first store up a lot of fat and water; in fact, he may eat and drink to the likes of which you've never seen!
+- Your crab is eating a lot: Molting hermit crabs first store up a lot of fat and water; in fact, your crab may eat and drink to the likes of which you've never seen.
 However, all of this bingeing usually takes place at night when you're asleep so you likely won't observe it.
-A crab will usually store his extra fat and water in a small black "bubble" on the left side of the stomach under its fifth pair of legs.
+A crab will usually store its extra fat and water in a small black "bubble" on the left side of the stomach under its fifth pair of legs.